kesquerra/portfolio/Journal.md

 loading the page, if the cookie exists then we can load that particular page content, otherwise just load the home page.

+### 10 March 2023
+---
+To add my previous work and education, I didn't necessarily want to have a large wall of text in the HTML, so I chose to input the data in JSON files, and then use those to generate elements using JQuery.
+I had to do some research to get the elements to fill the empty space vertically for the separate sections between education and work, but this [article](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) helped with the implementation of that.
+This additionally helped with the layout of the home page that contains the picture and short intro. \
+For the projects, I chose to create similar grid items to the HW5 assignment, so that the projects would fill the space available in rows/columns.
+Using a title and github icon that holds the link to the website seems pretty intuitive to me, but I'm unsure if adding pictures to the projects is necessary since some projects aren't terribly visually appealing (backend APIs, ASCII chess, etc.).